Save data from AJAX request in variable (jQuery)

 Asynchronous AJAX Request Flow

-Storing AJAX Response in a Variable
+Storing AJAX Response Data

 $.ajax({